shlyn/neovim-dotfiles/README.md

 Discussions could be in either English or Chinese, although English is preferred

 Adding more things
-For now, you don't, this is my personal config, although do leave suggestions if you have any
+For now, you don't, this is my personal config, although do leave suggestions if you have any.